zuelxy/SWUD/README.md

 3. "discrepancy.R" includes the calculation of the (weighted) discrepancies, CD, WD, WCD and WWD.

 4. "OTL Circuit", "Borehole" and "Wing weight" includes the design points (with the filenames "xxx.txt"), esitimation of weight vector (with the filenames "xxx_SSGP.R") and prediction comparison corresponding to the section 4.2 in the paper.

+5. The subfolder "Augmented_entropy" is the code for the augmented maximum entropy criterion.